-of Ant 2's RGB members.
-The night of 24 June 2018 we obtained service mode observations of targets in the field of Ant 2 with the 2dF+AAOmega Spectrograph (Sharp et al. 2006) on the 3.9 m Anglo-Australian Telescope.
-The data consist of $3 \times 30$ min exposures taken with an average seeing of 1.4'', over an airmass range of 1.4 to 2 and at a moon distance of ~ 80° from the full moon.
-We used 580V (R ~ 1300) and 1700D (R ~ 10000) gratings in the blue and red channels, respectively.
-Because of the bright moon conditions during observations, the signal-to-noise of the blue spectra taken with the 580V grating was low, and hence we only used the red 1700D spectra - covering the wavelength range between 8450Å to 9000Å and containing the infrared calcium triplet - for the analysis in this paper.
+Immediately after the object's discovery at the Flatiron Gaia Sprint, we sought to obtain spectroscopic follow up of some of Ant 2's RGB members.
+The night of 2018 June 24 we obtained service mode observations of targets in the field of Ant 2 with the 2dF + AAOmega Spectrograph (Sharp et al. 2006) on the 3.9 m Anglo-Australian Telescope.
+The data consist of 3 $\times$ 30 min exposures taken with an average seeing of 1.4 arcsec, over an airmass range of 1.4-2 and at a moon distance of $\sim\!80^\circ$ from the full moon.
+We used 580V ( $R\sim\!1300$ ) and 1700D ( $R\sim\!10\,000$ ) gratings in the blue and red channels, respectively.
+Because of the bright moon conditions during observations, the signal-to-noise of the blue spectra taken with the 580V grating was low, and hence we only used the red

+1700D spectra - covering the wavelength range between 8450 and 9000 Å and containing the infrared calcium triplet - for the analysis in this paper.

-The strong unambiguous RGB signal, and the availability of the colour-magnitude, proper motion and spatial information allowed easy and efficient target selection.
-Figure 4 gives the DECam colour-magnitude diagram of the targets selected for the spectroscopic follow-up.
+The strong unambiguous RGB signal, and the availability of the colour-magnitude, proper motion, and spatial information allowed easy and efficient target selection.
+Fig. 4 gives the DECam colour-magnitude diagram of the targets selected for the spectroscopic follow-up.
 Note that the original selection was performed using Gaia's BP and RP band-passes, which is why the selection deviates substantially from the isochrone colours at fainter magnitudes.
-On top of the CMD-based selection, we also required the targets to have proper motions within 1.5 mas/yr of $(\mu{\alpha} \cos \delta, \mu{\delta}) = (-0.04, -0.04)$ mas/year.
-The targets were selected to occupy the whole of the 2 deg field of view of the 2dF+AAOmega spectrograph.
+On top of the CMD-based selection, we also required the targets to have proper motions within 1.5 mas yr $^{-1}$ of $(\mu{\alpha}\cos\delta,\mu{\delta})=(-0.04,-0.04)$ mas yr $^{-1}$ .
+The targets were selected to occupy the whole of the 2 deg field of view of the 2dF + AAOmega spectrograph.
 We observed a total of 349 candidate stars in Ant 2.